-To date, the Governor has awarded minimum allocation grants to 34 projects for \$8.8 million in 21 of Montana's 56 counties.
+To date, the Governor has awarded grants to 40 projects for \$9.9 million in 23 of Montana's 56 counties.
 Awards are published online https://arpa-mtdnrc.hub.arcgis.com/pages/project-applications.
-DNRC is currently working with those local governments to execute subrecipient agreements.
+DNRC is currently working with those local governments to execute subaward agreements, reimburse eligible project expenses, and report on project deliverables.